SQream/sqream_docs/sqream_studio_5.4.7/creating_assigning_and_managing_roles_and_permissions.rst

 --------------------
 Once you've created a role, clicking the **Edit Role** button lets you do the following:

- * Edit the role name.
+ * Edit role name
- * Enable or disable log-in permissions.
+ * Enable or disable log-in permissions
- * Set a password.
+ * Set a password
- * Assign or delete parent roles.
+ * Assign or delete parent roles
- * Assign a role **administrator** permissions.
+ * Assign a role **administrator** permissions
- * Add or delete permissions.
+ * Add or delete permissions
- * Grant the selected user with superuser permissions.
+ * Grant the selected user with superuser permissions

 From the Edit Role panel you view directly and indirectly (or inherited) granted permissions.
 Disabled permissions have no connect permissions for the referenced database and are displayed in gray text.
 You can add or remove permissions from the **Add permissions** field.
 From the Edit Role panel you can also search and scroll through the permissions.
 In the **Search** field you can use the **and** operator to search for strings that fulfill multiple criteria.